 Wow!
 We can’t express enough how proud we are of all of the 7th and 8th grade students.
-Our FSM History Day was a success, and FSM students did an outstanding job showcasing their hard work!
+Our FSMN History Day was a success, and FSMN students did an outstanding job showcasing their hard work!
 Months of research and hard work were evident in each student’s project.

-Twenty six students represented FSM at the regional History Day event on Saturday, March 3rd at St. Paul College.
+Twenty six students represented FSMN at the regional History Day event on Saturday, March 3rd at St. Paul College.

 Listed with each student’s name is the topic they chose to study for their project, as well as whether or not the project received honorable mention or is moving on to state competition.
 For websites and papers, we will not know the state finalists until the end of March.